-- Provide patients with access to centers focused on treating heart failure and its co- morbidities
+- Access to centers focused on treating heart failure and its co- morbidities.

-- Provide patients with confidence that the centers can provide the most effective heart failure treatment strategies
+- Confidence that the centers can provide the most effective heart failure treatment strategies.

-- Provide patients with assurance that the center has been vetted and is recognized by the American Heart Association, based on professional evaluation criteria designed by heart failure experts
+- Assurance that the center has been vetted and is recognized by the American Heart Association, based on professional evaluation criteria designed by heart failure experts.

 - Consultative services from AHA staff throughout the entire certification process